Reconfigurable Intelligent Surface Assisted VEC Based on Multi-Agent Reinforcement Learning: Solution Approach

 and

-We propose a MARL algorithm that learns how to maximize both global and local rewards.
-It contains two main critics, one is a global critic, which is shared among all the agents and inputs the states and actions of all the agents to maximize the global reward; the other is local critic, which receives the states and actions of the specific agents and evaluates the its rewards.
-In addition, we consider the impact of approximation errors in strategy and value updates on the global critic in MADDPG algorithm, according to \cite{r12}, To improve the MADDPG algorithm, we employ twin-delay deterministic strategy gradient to replace the global critic.
+We propose a MARL algorithm aimed at maximizing both global and local rewards.
+It utilizes two main critics: a shared global critic evaluates states and actions from all agents to optimize global rewards, while each agent also has a local critic for assessing its own rewards based on local states and actions.
+Each agent has its own actor and critic networks for decision-making and action evaluation.
+Although each agent can only observe information about the local environment, they can share each other's experience through experience replay.
+During experience replay, each agent stores and randomly samples from a shared pool of experience, which increases training efficiency and stability while enabling agents to learn how other agents respond to the environment.
+The global reward encourages collaboration among agents to optimize the system by providing a shared reward signal at each step.
+To better improve the performance of the algorithm, we consider the impact of approximation errors in strategy and value updates on the global critic in MADDPG algorithm, according to \cite{r12}, we employ twin-delay deterministic strategy gradient to replace the global critic.

 Specifically, we consider a vehicular environment with $K$ vehicles (agents) and the policies for all agents are $\mathbf{\pi} = \{ {\pi _1},{\pi _2}, \cdots ,{\pi _K}\}$.
 The agent $k$'s strategy $\pi_k$, Q-functions ${\mathop{\rm Q}\nolimits} _{{\phi _k}}^k$ and twin global critic Q-functions (${\mathop{\rm Q}\nolimits} _{\psi 1}^{{g_1}}$, ${\mathop{\rm Q}\nolimits} _{\psi 2}^{{g_2}}$) are parameterized by ${\theta _k}$, $\phi_k$, ${\psi _1}$ and $\psi_2$, respectively.
 For each agent, the modified policy gradient can be written as